 - 7.23 The Developer has considerable experience and resources.
 It manages over 125,000 homes across 176 local authorities.
-It is the largest housing association in the UK and is one of the country's leading housebuilders, set to build a high volume of high quality homes of all tenures during the next ten years. - 7.24 The Developer has an impressive track record of working on large regeneration schemes across the UK. - 7.25 To support the Scheme as a whole, which as things stand is not viable, the Council and the Developer varied the existing Stock Transfer Agreement dated22 March 2010, in particular the Development and Disposals Clawback

-Agreement also dated 22 March 2010, to suspend clawback payments unless the Scheme achieves a surplus.

-- 7.26 The Developer has shared with the Council details of projected costs and revenues and its financial strategy for delivery of the Eastfields Estate regeneration pursuant to the planning permissions.
+It is the largest housing association in the UK and is one of the country's leading housebuilders, set to build a high volume of high quality homes of all tenures during the next ten years. - 7.24 The Developer has an impressive track record of working on large regeneration schemes across the UK. - 7.25 To support the Scheme as a whole, the Council and the Developer varied the existing Stock Transfer Agreement dated 22 March 2010, in particular the Development and Disposals Clawback Agreement also dated 22 March 2010, to suspend clawback payments unless the Scheme achieves a surplus. - 7.26 The Developer has shared with the Council details of projected costs and revenues and its financial strategy for delivery of the Eastfields Estate regeneration pursuant to the planning permissions.
 The Developer has confirmed they have sufficient resources to carry out the development and do not anticipate requiring external, development-specific, funding.
-The Developer's Board resolved on 30 September 2021 to reaffirm its commitment to delivering the Scheme even though there is anticipated still to be a deficit between the costs of the Scheme and the income generated by the sale of the private units. - 7.27 The Council does not consider there to be any funding impediment to acquiring the Order Land and the delivery of this element of the Eastfields Estate regeneration.
-The Developer is fully committed to delivering this element of the Estate's regeneration, (and indeed the wider regeneration of the Estate), having expended considerable resources to date on acquiring relevant interests, negotiating to acquire further interests by agreement, and in obtaining the main planning approvals required to authorise and deliver it. - 7.28 The Developer has entered into an indemnity agreement with the Council dated 7 February 2019 which fully indemnifies and provides protection for the Council in relation to all costs associated and arising in the preparation and making of the Order, acquisition of Order Land and the payment of compensation arising from such acquisition. - 7.29 The Council is satisfied, having regard to the Developer's resources, its standing as the UK's largest housing association, its reaffirmed commitment to the Scheme and the requirements of the CPO Guidance, that the 2022 CPOs are deliverable and that, having regard to national guidance, there is sufficient probability that they will proceed.
+The Developer's Board resolved on 30 September 2021 to reaffirm its commitment to delivering the Scheme even though there is anticipated still to be a deficit between the costs of the Scheme and the income generated by the sale of the private units. - 7.27 The Council does not consider there to be any funding impediment to acquiring the Order Land and the delivery of that part of the Eastfields Estate regeneration being brought forward pursuant to the Order.
+The Developer is fully committed to delivering this element of the Estate's regeneration, (and indeed the wider regeneration of the Estate and the wider Scheme), having expended considerable resources to date on acquiring relevant interests, negotiating to acquire further interests by agreement, and in obtaining the main planning approvals required to authorise and deliver it. - 7.28 The Developer has entered into an indemnity agreement with the Council dated 7 February 2019 which fully indemnifies and provides protection for the Council in relation to all costs associated and arising in the preparation and making of the Order, acquisition of Order Land and the payment of compensation arising from such acquisition.

+7.29 The Council is satisfied, having regard to the Developer's resources, its standing as the UK's largest housing association, its reaffirmed commitment to the Scheme and the requirements of the Guidance, that the 2022 CPOs are deliverable and that, having regard to national guidance, there is sufficient probability that that proposed regeneration of the Estates will proceed.

-Reasonable prospect of Scheme proceeding: Implementation of the Scheme
+Prospect of Scheme proceeding: Implementation of the Scheme

-7.30 The Council is confident that there is no impediment to the successful delivery of the regeneration of Eastfields Estate.

-- 7.31 As set out above, the Council has granted outline planning permission for the regeneration of each of the Estates.
-The Council envisages that the related orders can successfully be obtained. - 7.32 The Council's investigations have revealed no other legal, financial or physical impediment and the Council is confident that there is a more than reasonable prospect of the Scheme proceeding.
+- 7.30 The Council is confident that there is no impediment to the successful delivery of the regeneration of Eastfields Estate. - 7.31 As set out above, the Council has granted outline planning permission for the regeneration of each of the Estates.
+The Council envisages that the related orders can successfully be obtained. - 7.32 Two Stopping Up orders will be required in respect of Phase 1 of the redevelopment of the Eastfields Estate.
+All of these areas are shown on the Stopping Up plan (Document 6).
+The stopping up order required in respect of Clay Avenue has been obtained and there is no reason why the other Stopping Up order will not be secured at the appropriate time. - 7.33 The Council's investigations have revealed no other legal, financial or physical impediment and the Council is confident that there is a good prospect of the Scheme proceeding.